section-engineering-education/engineering-education/articles/is-object-oriented-overrated/index.md

 #### More Objects, More Problems

 One of the key criticisms of OOP targets encapsulation itself.
 If you have lots of objects, each one has internal data (or "state").
 In that case, programming is about keeping track of and changing all that data.
 But instead of passing data to a function (input to output), we change an object's internal state.
 In most large programs, there are lots of objects, and they can all do their jobs!
-As long as their allowed to just make a *tiny* change to another object's state...
+As long as they're allowed to make a *tiny* change to another object's state.

 Of course, if lots of objects can change each other's states, there's a problem.
 Doing *anything* results in lots of side-effects.
 Nobody can keep track of those at once, for more than a few objects.
 So the program gets less predictable and buggier.